 Next, I’m going to pick up with more of the legal process if you cannot reach an agreement with the private company.

 Attorney Philip Hundl is a Shareholder in the law firm of Wadler, Perches, Hundl & Kerlick.
-We have four offices serving clients from all over Texas.
-Call 800-929-1725 for an appointment at any of our offices in Wharton or El Campo in Wharton County or Richmond or Fulshear in Fort Bend County, and Bay City in Matagorda County.
+We have five offices in three counties across Southeast Texas.
+Our offices are in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.